-The lighting solution used exclusively LED strips from the manufacturer Nenonica.
+The lighting solution uses LED strips from the manufacturer Nenonica.

 Here I am using LED strips from European production.
 Each LED strip has a related documentation, in contrast to cheapest competitor products from the Far East which cost only a fraction.
 The kitchen uses three different types of LED Stripes: